[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Disasters happen, but with Duplicator, restoring your website is a breeze.
 It allows you to bring your site back online quickly and efficiently, minimizing downtime and potential losses.

-All you’ll need to do is find your cloud backup on the Packages page.
+All you’ll need to do is find your cloud backup on the Backups page.
 Next to it, hit the Restore button.

 In the pop-up window, click on Download.